kshaffer/kshaffer.github.io/_posts/2015-07-15-installing-a-known-blog-on-a-private-server.md

 I highly recommend connecting Known with Brid.gy, in order to sync with social media services.
 You will also need to setup an email connection so that Known can forward notifications.
 Finally, I recommend the Cherwell theme, since it allows you to include a nice background image.

+To cross-post to Facebook, Twitter, Flickr, etc., you can either setup Convoy (a paid service that can be configured within Known), or [download the plugins you want](https://github.com/idno) from GitHub and install them locally.
+To do so, use wget to download the zip file from GitHub to the server and unzip it (same as with Known itself).
+Then copy the files into the IdnoPlugins folder in your Known installation, and update the permissions if necessary (see instructions above).
+Then you can activate then from the Plugins menu within Known.

 I hope this tutorial was helpful!
 At the very least, I now have detailed notes in a single place for the next time I setup a new site!